Stefan Tobler

 A Cup of Rage

-Fiction by Raduan Nassar
+by Raduan Nassar

-Translated from the Portuguese by Stefan Tobler
+Translated by Stefan Tobler

-A pair of lovers—a young female journalist and an older man who owns an isolated farm in Brazil—spend the night together.
-The next day they proceed to destroy each other.
 Amid vitriolic insults and scorching cruelty, their sexual adventure turns into a savage power game between two warring egos.
-This intense, erotic masterpiece—written by one of Brazil’s most highly regarded modernists—explores alienation, arrogance, machismo meltdown, the desire to dominate, and the wish to be dominated.…
+This intense, erotic masterpiece—written by one of Brazil’s most highly regarded modernists—explores alienation, arrogance, machismo meltdown, the desire to dominate, and the wish to be dominated.

 More Information